mathewlowry/myhub-gpt/permanent versions/ReadingQ.md

 > writing = thinking...
 If you rely on an AI to write ... none of that knowledge will actually get into your head

 Not that AI can't write - it can, badly, but it's improving.
 But the process of writing is indispensable to both learning other people's ideas and coming up with your own.
 If you rely on an AI to write your notes, posts and articles for you, none of that knowledge will actually get into your head, where it can connect to everything else there to spark new ideas.
-As the authors of [a recent MIT report](https://aiandeducation.mit.edu/report/) put it, "Getting the right answer from a chatbot can create the illusion of learning".

 So while Loki may help me organise, and write the software to help me publish, it's still me who identifies what's valuable and why, and writes every word.
 Otherwise I'll internalise, and publish, nothing of value.